MGGFLOW/php-auth-base/README.md

 ## About

-This package provides following features:
+This package provides following Use Cases:
 1. Register User
 2. Verify User registration
 3. Remove unverified Users